Qrbaker/qrbaker.github.io/content/posts/own-data-intro/index.md

 title: "Owning Your Data: Prolog"
 date: 2021-10-05T22:23:56-04:00
 tags: [privacy, cloud, google, own-data-series]
+description: 'Introducing the "Owning You Data" Series, aimed at simple suggestions for moving off of third-party cloud providers.'
 draft:
 ---
 I used to be a huge fan of Google's product offering.
 I started using Google Chrome around version 2, in 2009 -- before